abraunegg/onedrive/docs/usage.md

 ### Compatibility with Editors and Applications Using Atomic Save Operations

-Many modern editors and applications—including `vi`, `vim`, `nvim`, `emacs`, `LibreOffice`, and others—use *atomic save* strategies to preserve data integrity when writing files.
+Many modern editors and applications—including `vi`, `vim`, `nvim`, `emacs`, `LibreOffice`, `Obsidian` and others—use *atomic save* strategies to preserve data integrity when writing files.
 This section outlines how such operations interact with the `onedrive` client, what users can expect, and why certain side effects (such as editor warnings or perceived timestamp discrepancies) may occur.

 #### How Atomic Save Operations Work